esp-rs/book/src/getting-started/installing-rust.md

 $ rustup toolchain link esp $PWD/build/x86_64-apple-darwin/stage2
 ```

-To confirm the `esp` toolchain has been installed:
+Once the compiler fork has been installed using one of the above methods, to confirm the `esp` toolchain has been installed:

 ```bash
 $ rustup toolchain list